burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 C:\Users\burkeholland\AppData\Local\deno\deps\https\deno.land
 ```

-In that folder, provided you have never worked with Deno before, you should see 2 files both with really long names.
-One has no extension and the other has a `.metadata.json` extension.
+In that folder, provided you have never worked with Deno before, you should see files with really long names.
+One has no extension and another has a `.metadata.json` extension.
 Something like this...

 ```bash
 d85d61a352596fd18eac16f29315093cc2e293166b66528a92e171492992f148